Ordisoftware/Hebrew-Calendar/README.md

 - Add show usage statistics from about box.
 - Add check update from about box.
 - Add export to TXT support for all boards.
+- Add Ctrl + Left/Right shortchut to navigate between months having celebrations.
+- Change some keyboard shortcuts.
 - Change the minimum year to generate to two years before instead of one in order to have consistency with the parashot.
 - Change exported text files to be in UTF-8 encoding.
-- Change some keyboard shortcuts.
 - Improve celebrations and new moons boards to allow the use of english columns title and exports.
 - Improve month view to show long-week celebration intermediate days.
 - Improve navigation form to show long-week celebration intermediate days.